The Lu Chen Lab Research

 Research projects

 Our current research has two major goals.
 First, taking advantage of the unique involvement of RA signaling in homeostatic synaptic plasticity, we are investigating the function of homeostatic plasticity in vivo using RA as a molecular handle.
-Second, we are exploring potential contributions of impairments in RA signaling and the synaptic excitation/inhibition balance to the pathophysiology of neuropsychiatric disorders.
-The following research directions will be pursued to systematically approach these two goals.
+Second, we are exploring potential contributions of RA signaling (or lack thereof) to the pathophysiology of diseases, including neuropsychiatric disorders and neuropathic pain.
+The following research directions are being pursued to systematically approach these two goals.

 1. Defining the molecular mechanisms of retinoic acid (RA)-mediated synaptic signaling

 The existing literature on RA’s function in the nervous system largely focuses on its function as a transcriptional regulator in development.
-Only recently is the role of RA signaling in synaptic plasticity beginning to emerge, primarily by work from our lab.
-Building on what we have uncovered, we are currently exploring several fundamental aspects of RA signaling at the molecular level.
+Only recently has the role of RA signaling in synaptic plasticity begun to emerge, primarily by work from our lab.
+Building on what we have uncovered, we are currently exploring several fundamental aspects of RA signaling at the molecular level (Figure 1).

-1) We have established that influx of calcium induced by synaptic activity, through a process involving calcineurin, suppresses RA synthesis and blocks RA signaling at the synapse.
+1) We have established that influx of calcium induced by synaptic activity, through a process involving calcineurin, suppresses RA synthesis and blocks RA signaling at the synapse (Wang et al., 2011; Arendt et al., 2015).
 We are currently working on mapping out the signaling pathway that mediates the activity-dependent regulation of RA synthesis.

 2) We have shown that RA receptor RARα (a transcription factor operating during early development) functions as a mRNA-binding protein that inhibits translation of specific mRNAs in mature neurons.
-We are in the process of identifying the mRNA species whose translation is regulated by RARα.
+Among the many mRNA targets of RARα, we identified two key mRNA species encoding GluA1 and BDNF, respectively, whose de novo translation upon RA synthesis drives pre- and post-synaptic changes during homeostatic plasticity at excitatory synapses (Aoto et al., 2008; Poon and Chen, 2008; Maghsoodi et al., 2008; Thapliyal et al., 2023).

 2. Investigating RA signaling in intact neural network - interaction between Hebbian and homeostatic synaptic plasticity

-Although the synaptic action of RA has been tightly linked to homeostatic synaptic plasticity, this finding does not mean that the impact of RA on synapses is limited to homeostatic plasticity.
-The history of a neuron’s activity determines its current biochemical state and its ability to undergo synaptic plasticity, a phenomenon referred to as meta-plasticity.
-Acting through a distinct molecular mechanism, RA is capable of rapidly changing excitatory and inhibitory synaptic strength.
-Thus, RA acts as a candidate ‘metaplasticity molecule’ that changes the state of a neuron (e.g., its excitatory/inhibitory balance) and influences Hebbian plasticity.
+Balanced synaptic excitation and inhibition (E/I ) in both strength and timing, is a central characteristic of a functional network, and a means operated by homeostatic plasticity to achieve the goal of optimal information coding (Park et al., 2018; Zhong et al., 2018) (Figure 2).
+Thus, although the synaptic action of RA has been tightly linked to homeostatic synaptic plasticity, its impact on synaptic function goes beyond homeostatic regulation.
+A neuron’s activity history determines its current biochemical state and thus its ability to undergo synaptic plasticity, a phenomenon referred to as meta-plasticity.
+Acting through a distinct molecular mechanism, RA acts as a candidate ‘meta-plasticity molecule’ that changes the state of a neuron (e.g., its E/I balance) and influences Hebbian plasticity through rapid modification of excitatory and inhibitory synaptic strength.

 Indeed, earlier studies show that vitamin A deficiency (which depletes RA) leads to impaired hippocampal Hebbian plasticity and learning.
-In our hands, RA-induced increases in excitatory synaptic transmission significantly impaired subsequent induction of LTP, a phenomenon that can be reversed by acute genetic deletion of RARα or inhibiting protein synthesis during RA treatment.
+In our hands, RA-induced increases in excitatory synaptic transmission significantly impaired subsequent induction of LTP, a phenomenon that can be reversed by acute genetic deletion of RARα or inhibiting protein synthesis during RA treatment (Arendt et al., 2015).
+Conversely, deletion of RARα in animals with enriched environment experience drives runaway Hebbian plasticity and enhanced memory strength at the expense of cognitive flexibility (Hsu et al., 2019).
 These findings suggest that the functional impact of RA may go beyond homeostatic plasticity.
-Thus, we are currently investigating the function of synaptic RA signaling in vivo in the context of animal learning, which should provide important insights into how homeostatic synaptic plasticity may operate in an intact circuit, and how it contributes to the function of the circuit.
+Thus, we are currently investigating the function of synaptic RA signaling in vivo in the context of animal learning, which should provide important insights into how homeostatic synaptic plasticity may operate in an intact circuit, and how it contributes to the function of that circuit.

-3. Involvement of synaptic RA signaling in mental retardation and autism-spectrum disorders
+3. Involvement of synaptic RA signaling in cognitive impairment and autism-spectrum disorders

 In the past decade, there has been an explosion of reports identifying genes implicated in various neuropsychiatric disorders.
 Among these genes, mutations in Fmr1, which encodes the protein FMRP, stand out because of their relatively high prevalence.
-In human patients, impaired expression of Fmr1 causes Fragile-X syndrome (FXS), the most common inherited form of mental retardation that is also associated in some cases with symptoms characteristic of autism spectrum disorders.
-We first proposed a potential involvement of FMRP in RA-mediated translational regulation when we observed that dendritic RNA granules that actively translate GluA1 protein upon RA stimulation are also enriched in FMRP.
-Indeed, we found that in Fmr1 knockout mice RA-dependent homeostatic synaptic plasticity is completely absent.
-Since inactivity-dependent RA synthesis still occurs normally in Fmr1 knockout neurons, cellular events downstream of RA were examined.
-Consistent with FMRP’s role in regulating protein synthesis, RA-induced translational upregulation of various target mRNAs was abolished in the absence of FMRP.
-These findings led us to speculate that FMRP- and RARα-mediated translational regulation may be mechanistically related, and exploring this relation is one of our current directions.
+In human patients, impaired expression of Fmr1 causes Fragile-X syndrome (FXS), the most common inherited form of intellectual disability that is also associated in some cases with symptoms characteristic of autism spectrum disorders.
+Using both mouse and human models of FXS, we have established the essential role of FMRP in synaptic RA signaling, homeostatic synaptic plasticity, and cognition (Soden and Chen, 2010; Sarti et al., 2013; Zhang et al., 2018; Li et al., 2019; Park et al., 2021).